bopen/c3s_430a_ecde_page_text/content/markdown/consolidated/Total_Winter_Snow,_2011-2099.md

 Snow indices for Europe can be used to characterize the operating conditions of winter ski resorts under future climate scenarios.
 They are used in the assessment of snow reliability for mountainous regions across Europe.

 **Definition**
 Total snow precipitation is the cumulative value of snowfall over the winter sports season (November year N-1 to April year N).
-The projected change in cumulative snowfall for each region and elevation is calculated relative to the [UERRA](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-uerra-europe-complete?tab=overview) historical reanalysis data.
+The projected change in cumulative snowfall for each region and elevation is calculated relative to the 1981-2010 period of the [UERRA](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-uerra-europe-complete?tab=overview) historical reanalysis.

 **Data Sources**
 Snow indices are generated using the Crocus snowpack model, a multi-layer snowpack model embedded in the SURFEX land surface model.
 The SURFEX (Surface Externalisée) model is forced with atmospheric fields provided by adjusted EURO-CORDEX ensemble climate projections.
 The data covers the period from 2011-2099.
 It consists of two climate change scenarios: RCP4.5 with medium greenhouse gas emissions and RCP8.5 with high greenhouse gas emissions.